How to Create AI Prompts: Design the Process Before You Write

 Why starting with wording leads to weak AI prompts

 Without clarity around purpose, role, and sequence, even well written prompts produce inconsistent results.
 The AI has to infer intent, which introduces variation from one response to the next.
-This explains why many beginners feel that AI works one day and fails the next, even when they believe they are asking the same thing.
+This is why many beginners feel that AI works one day and fails the next, even when they believe they are asking the same thing.

 Effective prompts start with structure rather than language.
 Define what you want to achieve and how the AI should support that goal first, and the wording becomes easier to refine.
 If you want a quick foundation before building your own process, start with simple AI workflows that replace one prompt confusion.